dice-project/DICE-Deployment-Service/README.md

   - add flexiant blueprint for deploy

+## Important general information

+When developing the shell scripts, make sure the line endings that end up in deployed file are "\n".
+There is a .gitattributes file in place that should take care of git side of things on checkout.
+If you add a sensitive file to repository, please update .gitattributes as well.

 ## Developer setup

 In order to minimize the effort of getting development environment up